daveworth/not-so-secret-sauce/topics/onboarding-process-for-designers.md

 currently working on:

     git add app/assets/stylesheets/screen.css
-    git commit -a "Adds some awesome new styles"
+    git commit -m "Adds some awesome new styles"

 When you're done adding styling, "push" your branch to GitHub (in this case Git knows GitHub as the "origin" repository):